Juan-Fruto/raisin-clasification-nn/README.md

 This repository contains Python code for building and training a neural network using TensorFlow and Keras for binary classification.
 The model is designed to classify data into two classes based on a dataset provided in an Excel file (`Clean_Raisin_Dataset.xlsx`).
 The code includes data preprocessing, model architecture, training, and visualization of training metrics.

-## Limitations
-- **Algorithmic Complexity:**
-   The current implementation of the algorithm for data verification has a time complexity of `O(n⋅m)`, where `n` is the number of rows and `m` is the number of columns in the dataframe.
-   While the current complexity may be acceptable for moderate-sized datasets, it could become a limitation for larger datasets.
-Contributions to optimize and reduce the algorithmic complexity are welcomed.
-If you have ideas or improvements to make the code more efficient, feel free to submit a pull request.

 ## Usage

 1. Clone the repository: